 - Software Control – Usually a mixer with a built-in interface will not control software functions like the faders in your DAW.
 This is better done by a control surface with a built-in interface.

 - Number of channels – You’ll definitely need to consider how many channels you’re going to need in your recording studio.
 If you’re a solo musician, you probably don’t need 32 channels.
 But, if you’re a recording engineer, the more the merrier.
 It’s something worth keeping in mind.

-- Signal Path – Signal path (or signal flow) refers to the path an audio signal takes from input to output, and all of the components that interact with that path.
-In this case, that component is a mixer.
+- Signal Path – Signal path (or signal flow) refers to the path an audio signal takes from input to output, and all of the components that interact with that path like a DAC or headphone amplifier, headphones, studio monitors, etc. In this case, that component is a mixer.
 You want to make sure that the device doesn’t interfere with the signal path by introducing distortion or humming.
 The quieter the signal flow is the better.
-I go over signal path in my article about DACs here.

 Best Home Studio Mixer List